-- the expected growth opportunities and cost savings from the transaction with First Security Group, Inc. ("First Security") may not be fully realized or may take longer to realize than expected; - loss of income from our TriNet division following our exit of this business; - changes in asset quality and credit risk; - the cost and availability of capital; - customer acceptance of our products and services; - · customer borrowing, repayment, investment and deposit practices; - the introduction, withdrawal, success and timing of business initiatives; - the impact, extent, and timing of technological changes; - severe catastrophic events in our geographic area; - a weakening of the economies in which we conduct operations may adversely affect our operating results; - the U.S. legal and regulatory framework, including those associated with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), could adversely affect the operating results of the company; - the interest rate environment may compress margins and adversely affect net interest income; - changes in trade, monetary and fiscal policies of various governmental bodies and central banks could affect the economic environment in which we operate; - our ability to determine accurate values of certain assets and liabilities; - adverse developments in securities, public debt, and capital markets, including changes in market liquidity and volatility; - our ability to anticipate or respond to interest rate changes correctly and manage interest rate risk presented through unanticipated changes in our interest rate risk position and/or short- and long-term interest rates; - unanticipated changes in our liquidity position, including but not limited to our ability to enter the financial markets to manage and respond to any changes to our liquidity position; - adequacy of our risk management program; - increased costs associated with operating as a public company; - increased competitive pressure due to consolidation in the financial services industry; or - other risks and factors identified in this Form 10-K under the heading "Risk Factors."
+- the expected growth opportunities and cost savings from the transaction with First Security Group, Inc. ("First Security") may not be fully realized or may take longer to realize than expected; - costs associated with, and fluctuations in income resulting from, strategic decisions with respect to particular locations or lines of business; - changes in asset quality and credit risk; - the cost and availability of capital; - customer acceptance of our products and services; - customer borrowing, repayment, investment and deposit practices; - the introduction, withdrawal, success and timing of business initiatives; - the impact, extent, and timing of technological changes; - severe catastrophic events in our geographic area; - a weakening of the economies in which we conduct operations may adversely affect our operating results; - the U.S. legal and regulatory framework, including those associated with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), could adversely affect the operating results of the company; - the interest rate environment may compress margins and adversely affect net interest income; - changes in trade, monetary and fiscal policies of various governmental bodies and central banks could affect the economic environment in which we operate; - our ability to determine accurate values of certain assets and liabilities; - adverse developments in securities, public debt, and capital markets, including changes in market liquidity and volatility; - our ability to anticipate or respond to interest rate changes correctly and manage interest rate risk presented through unanticipated changes in our interest rate risk position and/or short- and long-term interest rates; - unanticipated changes in our liquidity position, including but not limited to our ability to enter the financial markets to manage and respond to any changes to our liquidity position; - adequacy of our risk management program; - increased costs associated with operating as a public company; - increased competitive pressure due to consolidation in the financial services industry; - risks related to security breaches, cybersecurity attacks and other significant disruptions in our information technology systems; - the effect of changes in tax law, such as the effect of the Tax Cuts and Jobs Act that was enacted on December 22, 2017; and - other risks and factors identified in this Form 10-K under the heading "Risk Factors."